k8o5/SongRequestBot3000/README.md

 📜 License
 Licensed under the "Do Whatever You Want But Don't Blame Me" License.
-🙏 Credits

-Coffee ☕
-Stack Overflow 🚀
-That one person who answered a similar question in 2011 🙌 The voices in my head 👻
 You, for reading this far 💖

-🌟 Star History
-Show Image
-Results may be heavily edited for emotional support

 "It's not a bug, it's an unplanned feature."
 — Some Developer, Probably

-Made with 💖 and questionable coding decisions in [Your Mom's Basement] P.S.
-If you found this useful, you can buy me a coffee.
-I mean, you won't, but you could.
+Made with 💖 and questionable coding decisions in [Your Mom's Basement]